 Once qualified in 2005 she moved to the Local Authority Fostering Team for the following 2 years.
-Tanya has been at Hythe House since November 2007 initially as supervising social worker then progressed onto Agency Manager in January 2014.
+Tanya has been at Hythe House since November 2007 initially as supervising social worker then progressed onto Agency Manager in January 2014 Tanya is also a registered practitioner with Social Work England.